Pharmacy in Downers Grove

 Preceptor: Jennifer Phillips, Pharm.D., BCPS

-The residents are assigned to one required rotation with the Drug Information Pharmacist Advocate Lutheran General.
+The residents are assigned to one required four-week rotation with the Drug Information Pharmacist Advocate Lutheran General.
 The purpose of this rotation is to provide the resident with the knowledge and skills necessary to accurately and efficiently respond to requests for drug information, enhance written documentation skills, utilize the philosophy of evidence-based medicine to critically evaluate the medical literature, understand the role of the P&T Committee in a healthcare institution, understand the Formulary Management Process, and identify actual and potential ethical barriers that pharmacists face in the course of their practice.

 Pharmacy Services: Walgreens - Central DuPage Hospital